Samster68OW/fretsquest/README.md

 # Fret's Quest
 This mod is a short unofficial story mod for Outer Wilds.
+It is about one "Attlerock's worth" of content.
 The adventure begins with a new entry in your ship log!
 Note: This is an addon mod for [New Horizons](https://outerwildsmods.com/mods/newhorizons/).

 Spoilers: